rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 ``n_iter``
   number of iterations required for convergence

-These values are printed to screen primarily to give an idea of GYRE's progress; more-detailed information about the modes found is given in the output files, discussed in the following chapter.
+These values are printed to screen primarily to give an idea of :program:`gyre`'s progress.
 Some things to watch out for:

 * The convergence parameter ``chi``, defined as the ratio of discriminant values before and after the root finding, should small